Mini HDMI Vs Micro HDMI [Which One Is Best In 2023]

-When I was trying to connect my phone to my television to display it on a large screen I found out that there are several HDMI connector specifications available to use.
-They were known as macro HDMI and I was interested in digging deeper into the way these connectors functioned and what they did.
+When I was trying to connect my phone to my television to display it on a large screen I found out that there are two HDMI connector mini vs micro specifications available to use, They were known as micro HDMI and I was interested in digging deeper into the way these connectors functioned and what they did.
 I was curious about what the latest standards were.
-I looked up online and studied a number of technical documents and articles about HDMI connections.
+We looked up online and studied a number of technical documents and articles about HDMI connections.

 Macro HDMI Type-D, and Mini HDMI or Type C are utilized in smaller devices that must be connected to HD displays that use a standard type of.
 They differ in only the physical dimensions.
 Read on to discover the most recent and best developments are in HDMI and how eARC could be the next leap.